-2.1.2 Draft Phase 2 RP/EA #1.1
+2.1.2 Phase 2 RP/EA #1.1

-The Queen Bess Island Restoration Project is currently at a stage in the E&D process (30 percent design) where information is sufficient to conduct meaningful OPA and NEPA analysis on the reasonable range of design alternatives.
-Therefore, the LA TIG initiated preparation of this draft Phase 2 RP/EA #1.1.
-As the other five selected projects progress through E&D, additional Phase 2 restoration plans are expected to be initiated for those projects at a later time.
+The Queen Bess Island Restoration Project is at a sufficient stage in the E&D process to conduct meaningful OPA and NEPA analysis on the reasonable range of design alternatives.
+Therefore, the LA TIG initiated preparation of this Phase 2 RP/EA #1.1.
+As the other five selected projects progress through E&D, additional Phase 2 restoration plans are expected to be initiated for those projects.